darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/06 - Lines of Sight.md

 "Lady Vaelora Serath's signature," Melf said grimly, and Lareth could hear the paternal worry beneath his scholarly tone.
 "Karol-Elf's last letter mentioned research assignments that seemed designed to map Codaria's magical infrastructure rather than advance knowledge.
 If Serathis has been positioning assets for months..."

-"They have," Lareth confirmed, his lattice sight tracking residual energy patterns through the window.
+Through his lattice sight—his enhanced perception that revealed magical energy patterns invisible to normal vision—Lareth tracked the residual energy patterns through the window.
 "I can see the signatures now that I know what to look for.
 Scrying marks at key intersections, tagged with that distinctive coldness Samantha describes.
 They've been watching us far longer than we realized."

 He turned from the window, fixing his companions with a look that carried military certainty.
 "We're not preparing for one threat—we're preparing for two converging catastrophes.
 Tengus will come for the Book of Gosh with overwhelming magical force.
 But Serathis will come for the city itself, and they'll time their occupation to coincide with our moment of greatest vulnerability."